SaltySkyPie/Blog-App/README.md

 ## Deployment

-TBD: Deployment instructions **will be** available in the README.md files in the deployment directory.
+Deployment instructions are available in the README.md files in the deployment directory.

 ## Formatting and Linting